-This is reflective of the way we treat scholars in our program as well.
-We trust that Morehead-Cain Scholars are capable young adults who can navigate the selection process and the other elements of the Program independently.
-And we respect scholars all the more for it!
+This is reflective of the way we treat scholars in the Program as well.
+We trust that Morehead-Cain Scholars are capable young adults who can navigate the selection process and other elements of the Program independently.

 3. Our job is hard—because you’re all wonderful!

-The best and hardest part is seeing so many strong candidates.
-We spend hours and hours poring over applications, and we incorporate the professional expertise of a team of readers with a wealth of experience.
+The best and most challenging part is seeing so many strong candidates.
+We spend hours and hours poring over applications and incorporate the professional expertise of a team of readers with a wealth of experience.

 We want our applicants to know that, whether they advance in our process or not, they will all go on to do great things in the world.
-It’s a challenging and lengthy application process, but we hope that it provides an opportunity for purposeful reflection.
-Overall we want the experience to be positive and empowering for all of our candidates—regardless of the outcome.
+It’s a challenging and lengthy application process, but we hope it provides an opportunity for purposeful reflection.

 We wish you all the best as you work on your applications over the next few weeks!